fathzer-games/chess-test-utils/README.md

 You have to create a resource file named `com.fathzer.chess.utils.model.TestAdapter` file in the `/src/test/resources/META-INF/services/` directory of your project with the following content (assuming your adapter class name is `com.mylib.ChessLibTestAdapter`):
 `com.mylib.ChessLibTestAdapter`

+An alternative to java service loader is to set the `test.property` system property to the fully qualified name of your adapter class.

 Now, your're ready for testing!

 ## Write your first test